Does Home Insurance Cover Cash and Currency?

 Meet With the Adjuster

-The adjuster reviews documentation and may inspect your home for break-in damage or fire loss to verify the claim.
+The adjuster will review your documentation and may inspect your home for break-in damage or fire loss to verify the claim.

 5. 5

 Cash is reimbursed up to the sublimit.
-Other stolen items are reimbursed at actual cash value (ACV) or replacement cost value (RCV) depending on your policy.
+Other stolen items are paid at actual cash value (ACV) or replacement cost value (RCV), depending on your policy.

 6. 6